roam-qgis/Roam-docs/docs/admin-guide/widgetevents.md

 All expressions are passed the current form values so you can react to values currently being entered in the form.

+The `@value` variable is always set to the new value of the widget on the right hand side that triggered the event.

+### Only When

 Actions can also be set to trigger only when the **Only when** expression returns true.
 For example you might want to show a field when the value of the widget on the right hand side is greater then 100 `@value > 100`.

-The `@value` variable is always set to the new value of the widget on the right hand side that triggered the event.